julianstanley/gfpopgui/docs/timeline/CBP/may18_may24.md

 No need for day-by-day updates this week.
 Lots of reading and notetaking, but nothing especially noteworthy.

 I'm also moving some of this commentary to the "issues" tab of the main repository, even though I will keep documenting progress here.
 This progress log may evolve into more of a blog, unsure.

+Note to self: on May 24th, post on the RStudio community forum asking for help picking a tool to make the constraint graph visualization.
+The folks over there seem exceptionally helpful.